Ida Rhodes: Childhood

 Hadassah Itzkowitz was born in a Jewish village Kamianets-Podilskyi between Nemyriv and Tulchyn in Ukraine on May 15, 1900.

 She was 13 years old in 1913 when her parents, David and Bessie (née Sinkler) Itzkowitz, brought her to the United States.
 Her name was changed upon entering the country to Ida Itzkowitz.

+She sustained a connection to her Judaism even in her computing work, publishing a paper called “Computation of the Dates of the Hebrew New Year and Passover” in Computers and Mathematics with Applications in 1977.

 Career

-Rhodes was awarded the New York State Cash Scholarship and a Cornell University Tuition Scholarship and began studying mathematics at Cornell University only six years after coming to the United States, from 1919–1923.
+Rhodes was awarded the New York State Cash Scholarship and a Cornell University Tuition Scholarship and began studying mathematics at Cornell University only six years after coming to the United States, from 1919 to 1923.
 During her time at Cornell University she worked as a nurse's aid at Ithaca City Hospital.
 She was elected to the honorary organizations Phi Beta Kappa (1922) and Phi Kappa Phi (1923).
 She received her BA in mathematics in February, 1923 and her MA in September of the same year, graduating Phi Beta Kappa.

 Ida Itzkowitz married Solomon Alhadef Rhodes on 20 September 1922 in Bronx, New York City, and became known as Ida Rhodes.
-The couple made a Declaration of Intention to become a citizen of the United States on 17 June 1924 but were divorced by 1940.
+The couple made a Declaration of Intention to become a citizen of the United States on 17 June 1924; however, they were divorced by 1940.

 Rhodes had her first encounter with Albert Einstein in 1922 and encountered him again in 1936 at Princeton, where a group of mathematicians traveled to spend the weekend in informal seminars.

 She later studied at Columbia University in 1930–31.
 She held numerous positions involving mathematical computations before she joined the Mathematical Tables Project in 1940, where she worked under Gertrude Blanch, whom she would later credit as her mentor.

 Ida Rhodes was a pioneer in the analysis of systems of programming, and with Betty Holberton designed the C-10 programming language in the early 1950s for the UNIVAC I. She also designed the original computer used for the Social Security Administration.
-In 1949, the Department of Commerce awarded her a Gold Medal for "significant pioneering leadership and outstanding contributions to the scientific progress of the Nation in the functional design and the application of electronic digital computing equipment".
+In 1949, the Department of Commerce awarded her a gold medal for "significant pioneering leadership and outstanding contributions to the scientific progress of the Nation in the functional design and the application of electronic digital computing equipment".